Actively Recruiting

 You will not qualify if you...

-- Diagnosis or past medical history of non-IBD autoimmune disorders such as systemic lupus erythematosus, Sjogren's syndrome, multiple sclerosis, type 1 diabetes mellitus, Behcet's disease, or ankylosing spondylitis
+- Diagnosis or past history of non-IBD autoimmune disorders such as systemic lupus erythematosus, Sjogren's syndrome, multiple sclerosis, type 1 diabetes mellitus, Behcet's disease, or ankylosing spondylitis

-- Current infection requiring medical treatment (patients can be re-screened after resolution)
+- Current infection requiring medical treatment

-- Concurrent treatment with systemic immunosuppressant drugs
+- Use of systemic immunosuppressant drugs

 AI-Screening